-Perfect in all respects.
-It has never been used and may have been unopened.
+perfect in all respects.
+Never used and possibly unopened.

-Very good + (VG+) is a record that has a feeling of use but is treated very carefully.
-There may be wear or small scratches on the surface of the record that do not affect the sound.
-Record marks and discoloration can be seen on the label, but they are almost inconspicuous.
-The hole in the center is not distorted due to repeated reproduction, and the photo sleeve and LP inner sleeve may have scratches, deformed corners, or broken creases.
-The LP cover may also have scratches, holes, and dents.
+Very good + (VG+) is a record that has been used very carefully, even if it has a feeling of use.
+The surface of the record may have wear and small scratches that do not affect the sound.
+Record marks and discoloration can be seen on the label, but they are hardly noticeable.
+The hole in the center is not distorted by repeated playback, and the photo sleeve and LP inner sleeve may have scratches, deformed corners, and broken creases.
+The LP cover may also have scratches, pits, and may have dents.

-You may hear noise in the quiet parts of the song, intros, and the last fades of the song, but it doesn't affect the song itself.
-There are noticeable dents, and there are slight scratches that affect the sound that you can notice by touching with your fingertips.
-It may be written or have a sticker/tape attached (or a mark).
-Similar defects can be seen in photo sleeves and LP covers.
+Noise can be heard during quiet passages, intros, and fades at the end of a song, but not enough to affect the song itself.
+There are noticeable dents and minor scratches that affect the sound that you can feel with your fingertips.
+There may be writing or sticker/tape (or its marks).
+Similar defects can be seen on photo sleeves and LP covers.

-Good + (G+) or good (G) refers to a basically "not bad" condition that is uninterrupted when the record is played.
-However, noticeable noise, scratches, and dents can be seen on the record (the dents turn white on styrene records) and the cover and sleeve seams may be torn (especially at the bottom of the back).
-Tape (or its traces), writing, record traces and other imperfections are very noticeable.
+Good + (G+) or Good (G) refers to basically "not bad" condition that does not break when the record is played.
+However, there are noticeable noises, scratches, and dents on the record (Styrene records turn the dents white), and the cover and sleeve seams may be torn (especially at the bottom of the spine).
+Tapes (or marks), writing, record marks and other imperfections are very noticeable.

-Generally worth 0-5% as good as new (NM/M-).
-Records of this grade are cracked or significantly bent, causing breaks in the song and repeated repeats of the same part.
-The sleeve is in very bad condition with spill marks and writing, making it difficult to put the record inside the LP cover.
-The inner sleeve is also completely torn, and many wrinkles and writing are very noticeable.
+Generally worth 0-5% of like new (NM/M-).
+Records of this grade may be cracked or heavily bent, causing cuts or repeats.
+The sleeve is in a very bad condition with some spilled marks and writing, and the LP cover is in a state where it is difficult to put the record inside.
+The inner sleeve is also completely torn, and wrinkles and writing are often very conspicuous.